WanPiWu/JKikun/README.md

 - 🌱 I’m currently learning python
 - 📫 You can contact me at my email address (Email: Supplanter2024@outlook.com)
 - ⚡ Fun fact: I don't know python yet
-In addition, I am a ba de man from Hunan, China
+In addition, I am from Hunan, China
 <!---
 JKikun/JKikun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.